 Is the GT Leadership Residency for you?

-• Are you dedicated to co-creating a loving community and empowering a new generation of teachers committed to ending racial injustice and inequity in education?
+Are you dedicated to co-creating a loving community and empowering a new generation of teachers?

-• Are you seeking to grow and lead as an anti-racist teacher who co-creates loving communities where all of your students thrive?
+Are you seeking to grow and lead as a teacher who co-creates loving communities where all of your students thrive?

 What is the purpose of the GT Leadership Residency?

-The GT Leadership Residency invests in teachers as individuals, community members, and leaders.
-The Residency has an explicit focus on dismantling white supremacy culture and co-creating conscious, loving communities.
-You will be loved and celebrated, coached and encouraged, stretched and strengthened.
+The GT Leadership Residency invests in teachers as individuals, coaches, and leaders.
+You will be loved and celebrated, coached and encouraged, stretched, and strengthened.
 Our purpose is to develop practices that heal and support leaders, teachers, students, and families, so schools are beloved communities.

 “If you’re considering the Generation Teach Leadership Residency, be ready to feel loved and accepted in a way that will elevate you.”